 She remembers attending the Firm’s annual women’s conference in 2014, shortly after joining Morgan Stanley.
 There, she saw the inaugural class of Morgan Stanley MAKERS, a group of accomplished women nominated by their peers, being honored.
 “Mesmerized and inspired” is how she felt during the event.
 “The lights went down, and I remember listening to their stories and all they’ve accomplished and having such pride in the fact that I had joined a Firm that supported women in this way.”

-Newly named a MAKER herself, she says it “feels like I am receiving a huge ‘thank you.’
+Named a MAKER herself, she says it “felt like I was receiving a huge ‘thank you.’
 Knowing I was able to inspire and affect someone in some way makes this more meaningful than any other award I could ever receive.”